close

 ```html

-An outdoor activity where we combined a sporting activity (well, with electric assistance, it helps) and historical stories.
+An outdoor activity where we combined a sporting activity (well, with electric assistance, it helps a lot) and historical accounts.
 A big thank you again to Hugo who enthusiastically shared the history of his native region with us.

 ```